 Simply Good and Beautiful Math Levels 4 and above include short video lessons.
 These videos are beautiful and engaging—which may not be the words that come to mind when you think of typical math videos!

 We completely understand some parents are hesitant when it comes to screens.
 Our homeschool math videos include interactive example problems and additional instruction not found in the written mini lesson.
-For these reasons, we do not recommend skipping videos.
+For these reasons, we do not recommend skipping the videos.
 However, when watching them isn’t possible, the mini lesson is a good alternative.

-How can I teach multiple children?
+How can I teach math to multiple children?

 Homeschooling multiple children was a driving force for creating Simply Good and Beautiful Math!
 We want it to be truly possible to teach multiple children at different levels while still offering an incredibly effective and enjoyable homeschool math program.